Gared/piratenpad-website/README.md

-== Piratenpad-Website ==
+# Piratenpad-Website
-This is the official repository of the piratenpad.de website
+This is the official repository of the www.piratenpad.de website